- Peace Studies Major and Minor

-We encourage students to use their creativity in designing a fellowship project.
-While all projects are required to advance nonviolent peacemaking, we recognize that peacemaking is an interdisciplinary field that allows for creative intersection and overlap in many areas.
+We encourage students to use their creativity when designing a fellowship project.
+While all projects are required to advance nonviolent peacemaking, we recognize that peacemaking is an interdisciplinary field that allows for broad application.

 Suggested project designs include: